interledger/rfcs/0004-ledger-plugin-interface/0004-ledger-plugin-interface.md

 #### amount
 <code>**amount**:String</code>

-A decimal amount, represented as a string.
+An integer amount, represented as a string.
 MUST be positive.
 The supported precision is defined by each ledger plugin and can be queried by the host via [`getInfo`](#getinfo).
 The ledger plugin MUST reject with an `InsufficientPrecisionError` if the given amount exceeds the supported level of precision.

 #### ilp
 <code>**ilp**:String</code>